marcotallone/railway-scheduling/README.md

 - `gurobipy`, version `12.0.0`: the official `Gurobi` Python API, which requires to have an active `Gurobi` license and the solver installed on the machine.
 An [academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) was used to develop the project.

-The following **optional** Python libraries are needed in order to run the `Jupiter Notebooks` in the [notebooks/](./notebooks) folder:
+Aside from common Python modules, the following **optional** Python libraries are needed in order to run some of the `Jupiter Notebooks` in the [notebooks/](./notebooks) folder:

 - `tqdm`, version `4.67.0`
 - `holoviews`, version `1.20.0`
 - `hvplot`, version `0..11.1`
 - `bokeh`, version `3.6.1`
+- `plotly`, version `6.0.1`
 - `jupiter_bokeh`

 All the necessary libraries can be easily installed using the `pip` package manager.\
-Additionally a [conda environment `yaml` file](./mathopt-conda.yaml) containing all the necessary libraries for the project is provided in the root folder.
+Additionally, a [conda environment `yaml` file](./mathopt-conda.yaml) containing all the necessary libraries for the project is provided in the root folder.
 To create the environment you need to have installed a working `conda` version and then create the environment with the following command:

 ```bash
 conda env create -f mathopt-conda.yaml